Oktavian25/Oktavian25/README.md

 <details>
  <summary><h3>👨‍💻 Octavian's Coding Journey</h3></summary>
-   Currently a student at the University of Craiova, pursuing Computer Science in the first year.
+   Currently a student at the University of Craiova, pursuing Computer Science in the second year.
 I have experience specializing in full-stack development, as well as familiarity with data structures and algorithms.
 From a young age, I’ve enjoyed programming — nerdy and curious, I’ve always loved peeking behind the scenes to understand how things work.
 Interested in devising a better problem‑solving method for challenging tasks, and learning new technologies and tools if the need arise.